 You don’t have to cover each area exactly the same, just take a mental inventory of what you want each of those areas to look like and write them down.
 Always handwrite your goals instead of typing them, there’s something energetic about actually handwriting your goals.
 From your goals and aspirations, think about what you want on your vision board.
 Like I said before, what you focus on expands.You’ll be amazed at how things just start popping up all over the place once you set the intention for what you want and how you want to feel.

 A: It’s totally up to you.
 What makes the most sense in your life?
 I personally like to have one central vision board that I look at every day in my home office, and I have a few small ones that I’ve made at retreats that I keep around too.
-Each area of our lives affect each other, so starting with one central vision board usually makes sense.
-Theme boards that center on specific events or areas of your life are great too, for instance a wedding-day-specific will help you focus on how you want to feel on your big day, or a career specific board at your desk space can help you work towards that promotion.
+Each area of our lives affects each other, so starting with one central vision board usually makes sense.
+Theme boards that center on specific events or areas of your life are great too, for instance, a wedding-day-specific will help you focus on how you want to feel on your big day, or a career-specific board at your desk space can help you work towards that promotion.

 Q: How often should I re-do my vision board?